GDPR Privacy Statement

 - Potential or actual purchasers of any part of our business or assets, or other third parties in the context of a possible transfer or restructuring of our business

-We do not envisage taking any decisions about you based solely on automated processing (i.e. without human involvement) which have a legal or similarly significant effect on you.
+We do not take any decisions about you based solely on automated processing (i.e. without human involvement) which have a legal or similarly significant effect on you.

 If you choose not to give your personal information